Piyushmittal2192/Machine-Learning-in-Practice/README.md

 1. <b>Numerical Imputation</b> <br>
 When a numerical attribute has missing values, we impute them with numbers.
 There are different numerical imputation methods :
-    - Replace with 0
+    - Replace with 0 : if there is only single value 1 and other is NA, then we can subsitute the NA with 0.
-    - Replace with mean
+    - Replace with mean : If outliers are not present
-    - Replace with median
-    - Replace with mode
+    - Replace with median : If outliers are present then mean values is affected and shifted towards the outliers.
+Thus is is better to median.
-    - Forecast the missing values using other columns
+    - Forecast the missing values using other columns : Use regression models to predict the missing values.
+2. <b>Categorical Imputation</b> <br>
+When a categorical attribute has missing values, we impute them with maximum occuring element.
+But if the values are uniformly distributed then we can subtitute with <b>"Others"</b>

 -----------------------------------------------------------